SanthoshS0305/Re-Write-App/PROJECT_SUMMARY.md

 ## What Was Built

-A complete, production-ready MERN stack application implementing **Phases 1-2** of the Re:Write platform.
-This MVP includes all core functionality for multi-chapter story writing with comprehensive revision tracking.
+A complete, production-ready MERN stack application implementing **Phases 1-3** of the Re:Write platform.
+This includes all core functionality for multi-chapter story writing with comprehensive revision tracking, character management, and modular variant sections.

 ## Completed Features ✅